sercankulcu/sercankulcu.github.io/_nature/272-human-animal-and-machine-intelligence.md

 chapter_title: 'Intelligence and Artificial Intelligence'
 order: 272
 tags:
-   - human-intelligence
+   - intelligence
-   - animal-intelligence
+   - behavior
-   - machine-intelligence
+   - artificial-intelligence
    - cognition
-   - comparative-intelligence
 ---

 A crow bends a wire into a tool.